PaulBarrett79/paulbarrett79.github.io/content/studies/digital-youth-index-interactive-data.md

-## Digital Youth Index interactive data

-Created: May 29, 2025 5:17 PM
-Tags: UI/UX, User Interviews, Wireframing

-### The context

 ---
+title: 'Digital Youth Index interactive data'
+description: 'A case sudy around interactive data visualisation for researchers finding data on digital poverty in the UK'
+---

+## The context

 Nominet’s Social Impact team had a tool which they had designed called [Digital Youth Index](https://digitalyouthindex.uk/).
 It had been constructed with the help of an external digital agency.
 Its purpose was to filter and display data from a large dataset to answer specific questions about how young people used digital technology and to explore digital poverty.